aibyhana/aibyhana.github.io/_pages/about.md

 layout: about
 title: home
 permalink: /
-subtitle: Building Reliable AI
+subtitle: <b>Data Scientist</b> • <b>AI Safety Researcher<b> • <b>Constantly Learning</b>
 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >

 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page

 announcements:
   enabled: false # includes a list of news items
   scrollable: false # adds a vertical scroll bar if there are more than 3 news items
-  limit: 1 # leave blank to include all the news in the `_news` folder
+  limit: 3

 latest_posts:
-  enabled: false
+  enabled: true
   scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 1 # leave blank to include all the blog posts
+  limit: 3 # leave blank to include all the blog posts
 ---

-My goal is to make AI systems more reliable, interpretable, and secure, both in research and real-world applications.
-I am interested in understanding exactly how AI models operate in order to make AI more reliable for everyone.
+I'm an AI researcher dedicated to making AI systems safer and more transparent.
+My work is driven by this question: how do AI models really work?
+By investigating their internal mechanics, I develop solutions that make them more interpretable and secure for everyone.

-I hold an MSc in Data Science with a specialization in Machine Learning and Artificial Intelligence, along with a BSc in Business Informatics.
-My recent research work spans mechanistic interpretability, red teaming, and multimodal AI, bridging theory with practical impact.
+I'm interested in mechanistic interpretability and adversarial red teaming.
+Previously, I graduated with an MSc in Data Science (specializing in ML/AI) and a BSc in Business Informatics.